fionnmccarthy/Data_Representation_Project/README.md

 I have also linbked into a third party API data which gets data for the Manchester United fixtures in 2021/2022 season and displays them at fixtures.html or fixtures2122.

+The web API is also hosted at pythonanywhere.com, at the following link: https://fionnmccarthy.pythonanywhere.com/

 ![xplotoutput](templates/images/standard.png)

 ---